 However, as we all know, nature is not perfect, and neither are we.
 Cycles of different women have different lengths, and that's totally fine - the length of the follicular phase is usually the one responsible for all these observed differences.

 On the other hand, the luteal phase usually lasts the fixed number of 14 days.
-Some books say that this number should be identical for every woman - but there are plenty of studies which have already proved this statement wrong.
+Some books say that this number should be identical for every woman - but there are plenty of.

 Why do we need the luteal phase length calculator?